-The Graduate Program in Public Health offers an Advanced Certificate in Public Health.
+Mailing Address: One Gustave L. Levy Place, Box 1043, New York, NY 10029 Location: CAM Building, 17 E. 102 St., West Tower, 2nd floor - room D2-134 The Graduate Program in Public Health offers an Advanced Certificate in Public Health.
 The certificate is a 15-credit hour program of study.
-Students can choose from three tracks of study: General Public Health, Global Health or Outcomes Research.
+Students can choose from three Concentrations of study: General Public Health, Global Health or Outcomes Research.
 The certificate program offers a foundation in public health training for students and practitioners in public health.
 Certificate students attend courses alongside Master of Public Health students.
 While enrolled in the certificate program, students may only register for the courses which are outlined in the advanced certificate program course requirements.
 Students in the certificate program may register for a maximum of 15 credits.
 Credits in this program may be used towards the MPH degree upon approval by Academic Program Office and the Program Director.
 For any questions regarding the certificate program, please contact the Academic Program Office.